Flying drones or model aircraft recreationally

 Never fly a drone or model aircraft near bushfires, floods, traffic accidents or any other emergency situation where you may be presenting a risk to the emergency operations taking place.
 While it might be tempting to record footage, you can pose a major safety risk to emergency personnel in the air and on the ground.
 Find out more on the remotely piloted aircraft in emergency situations page.

-If you have further questions about flying your drone or model aircraft recreationally, such as where and how to fly, restrictions and questions about the use of first-person view (FPV), you can contact our Sport Aviation team by emailing email@example.com or phoning 131 757 and asking for the Sport Aviation Assurance Section.
+If you have further questions about flying your drone or model aircraft recreationally, such as where and how to fly, restrictions and questions about the use of first-person view (FPV), you can contact the RPAS team through our online RPAS enquiry form.

 - The Model Aeronautical Association of Australia is recognised as a self-administering sport aviation organisation and has established model aircraft fields and experienced advisors who can help you with questions about model aircraft.

-- The Australian Miniature Aerosports Society is also a national aero model organisation and an authority for model aviation in Australia.
+- The Australian Miniature Aerosports Society is also a national aero model organisation for model aviation in Australia.